 As per normal circumstances, students can choose to return to their home countries, however, coronavirus (COVID-19) presents additional requirements and travel restrictions.
 Accordingly, schools are asked to work closely with all students and their parents / legal guardians as they make their travel plans.

 Students may find travelling during this time different to earlier periods of pre-coronavirus (COVID-19) travel.
 School staff are requested to take additional time to discuss this with students and to prepare them for the experience.
 In order to do this, please confirm whether students have any pre-existing health (physical and mental) issues that may impact their ability to safely return home.
-If such conditions do exist, the host school must develop a relevant safety plan, in conjunction with the wellbeing team/medical practitioners, for the student during their travel.
-The student must have a copy of the plan with them during their travel home.
-In some cases, and when students have a history of suffering from a certain condition (for example hay fever or asthma) they should visit their GP and request a letter which outlines the treatment they have been receiving for the condition.
+If such conditions do exist, the host school must develop a relevant safety plan, in conjunction with the wellbeing team / medical practitioners and Department regional offices (if relevant) for the student during their travel.
+The student must have a copy of the safety plan with them during their travel home.
+In some cases, and when students have a history of suffering from a certain condition (for example, hay fever or asthma) they should visit their GP and request a letter which outlines the treatment they have been receiving for the condition.
 They should always carry this letter with them throughout their travel.

 Coronavirus (COVID-19) testing